imamadh9/lesson1-python/README.md

 # Lesson1 - Hello World

-This is my first Python project while leraning programming.
+This is my first Python project while learning programming.

 ## What I learned